-Playground equipment should be used by one cohort at a time.
+Playground equipment will be used by one cohort at a time.
 Staff may choose to use pylons or other means to help students maintain physical distancing from different cohorts in the yard.
-Students who use the playground equipment will be required to clean their hands before outdoor play and playground use.
+Students who use the playground equipment will be required to clean their hands before and after outdoor play and playground use.